Clear3nce/alx-listing-app-00/README.md

   consistency and usability across the interface.
 Understanding these elements early allows <br />
   developers and designers to align on expectations, avoid miscommunication, and <br />
   streamline the development process.
 It also helps in evaluating whether the design meets <br />
-  accesibility standards, aligns with brand identity, and provides an intuitive user <br />
+  Accessibility standards, aligns with brand identity , and provide an intuitive user <br />
   experience.
 Ultimately, recognizing design properties in a mockup lays the foundation for <br />
   building a cohesive, functional, and visually applealing product.
 </p>